 Streetlight Effect: https://en.wikipedia.org/wiki/Streetlight_effect

-You can’t change your mind(or anything else) through will power alone.
-You need to act you way to changes through tiny habits done consistently such as meditation and thinking habits formed through CBT
+You can’t change your mind(or anything else) through willpower alone.
+You need to act your way to changes through tiny habits done consistently such as meditation and thinking habits formed through CBT

 Our search for knowledge is flawed.
-We search for facts that confirm our position and once found we stop thinking and looking for alternatives (Conformation Bias)
+We search for facts that confirm our position and once found we stop thinking and looking for alternatives (Confirmation Bias)

 Naive Realism – we see the world objectively, everyone else is wrong!

-Progress Principle – Joy comes through the journey towards the goal not achievement of the goal.
+Progress Principle – Joy comes through the journey towards the goal not the achievement of the goal.

 Of all the things that can boost emotions, motivation, and perceptions during a workday, the single most important is making progress in meaningful work